Will an orgasm a day really keep the doctor away?

 In his book on American campus life, I Am Charlotte Simmons, Tom Wolfe remarked that, "Many boys spoke openly about how they masturbated at least once every day, as if this were some sort of prudent maintenance of the psychosexual system."
-More recently, British authorities began a campaign to encourage kids to masturbate daily: "An Orgasm A Day Keeps the Doctor Away."
+More recently, British authorities campaigned to encourage kids to masturbate daily: "An Orgasm A Day Keeps the Doctor Away."
 They offered no evidence that daily masturbation is beneficial apart from a claim that it improves cardiovascular health.
 (So does walking up stairs.)

-Intercourse is good for us, but the belief that the benefits are coming from ejaculation may be changing the focus of some men's sex lives away from real partners.
+Intercourse is good for us, but the belief that the benefits are coming from ejaculation may also be changing the focus of some men's sex lives away from real partners.
 After all, today's extreme sexual stimuli can certainly produce more intense (and frequent, though not more satisfying) ejaculations than most partnered sex (because partners aren't always cooperative).
 Today's stimuli also spare users the bother of mastering interpersonal skills.

 This may not be such a good thing.
 Primates are a funny bunch.
 Even the sexy bonobos and their cousins the macaque monkeys frequently don't ejaculate when they engage in sexual activity.
 It seems primates need sex for the social bonds that soothe their brains—rather than mere ejaculation.
 In fact, comforting contact may be even more vital for pair-bonding brains like ours.
 In any case, too much sexual stimulation can actually leave people less contented.